Diazepam Vaginal Suppository

 What is it Used For?

-Diazepam suppositories are used to treat high-tone pelvic floor dysfunction, also known as:
+Diazepam suppositories are used in prescriber-led plans for chronic pelvic pain associated with high-tone pelvic floor dysfunction, also known as:

 • Hypertonic pelvic floor dysfunction